 I am an executive coach supporting and encouraging people who work in companies or organizations.

-I will continue to put some key points about coaching at work while reading the book titled "Brilliant Coaching" by Julie Starr.
+I will continue putting some key points about coaching at work while reading the book titled "Brilliant Coaching" by Julia Starr.

 That' all for today.
 See you tomorrow!